 With permission, here is the first chapter of The Great Hound Match of 1905 by Martha Wolfe (Lyons Press).
 The Library of Virginia has selected Martha’s work as a potential Best Book of 2016 in the Non-Fiction category.
 Readers may cast their votes by clicking here.

 Storytellers claim that there is really only one story in the world: “A Stranger Comes to Town.”
 In this case, two strangers came to two towns in Virginia bringing with them their separate entourages—private train loads of friends and their horses, trunks of tack, boots, formal and informal clothing, food and wine, servants and of course their hound dogs.
 Neither Middleburg nor Upperville, Virginia, had seen the likes since J. E. B. Stuart established his headquarters at the Beverage House (now the Red Fox Inn) in Middleburg during the Gettysburg Campaign.
-Alexander Henry Higginson of South Lincoln and Harry Worcester Smith of Grafton, Massachusetts had determined that the Loudoun Valley in Virginia’s pastoral Piedmont was the best place to prove the relative worth of their chosen foxhounds.To read more, log in (above) or click to subscribe.
+Alexander Henry Higginson of South Lincoln and Harry Worcester Smith of Grafton, Massachusetts had determined that the Loudoun Valley in Virginia’s pastoral Piedmont was the best place to prove the relative worth of their chosen foxhounds.To read more, a subscription is required.
+Log in or click here to subscribe.